mitogen-hq/mitogen/docs/getting_started.rst

     :align: right

-Before proceeding, it is critical you understand what you're involving yourself and possibly your team with:
+Before proceeding, it is critical you understand what you're involving yourself and possibly your team and its successors with:

 * Constructing the most fundamental class, :py:class:`Broker
   <mitogen.master.Broker>`, causes a new thread to be spawned, exposing a huge